XiaodanXing/Guide4Yanglab/JADE2_Tutorial.md

 # <span style="color:#2E86C1 ">*Data&Code Transfer Between Our Local Workstation and JADE2*</span>

-* after you login in yanglab6, use this command to transfer data&code between our local workstation and JADE2
+* after you login yanglab6, use this command to transfer data&code between our local workstation and JADE2

     ``` python
     '''use command `pwd` to get the path